legis-graph/legis-graph/readme.md

 ## Load data

 Use the `*.cql` scripts to load the data into Neo4j.
+You need to have the data files available over HTTP, so before you do this step, in another terminal window, just run `$ python -m http.server` in the repository root.

 ```
 $ neo4j-shell < load_legislators.cql